Different Types of Tulips Explained

 Examples of parrot tulips include rococo tulips (purple and green), and texas flame tulips (red and yellow).

-For expert advice on selecting or growing tulips, please contact our team at Boston Bulbs on 01775 769333, or email sales@bostonbulbswholesale.co.uk.
+For expert advice on selecting or growing tulip bulbs, please get in touch with our team at Boston Bulbs on 01775 769333, or email sales@bostonbulbswholesale.co.uk.

 The Boston Bulb Company has over 40 years of experience in supplying only the finest quality horticultural products from farmers and growers throughout the UK and Europe.